openebs/zfs-localpv/docs/storageclasses.md

 ### recordsize (*optional* parameter)

-This parameter is application if fstype provided is "zfs" otherwise it will be ignored.
+This parameter is applicable if fstype provided is "zfs" otherwise it will be ignored.
 It specifies a suggested block size for files in the file system.

 allowed values: Any power of 2 from 512 bytes to 128 Kbytes

 ### volblocksize (*optional* parameter)

-This parameter is application if fstype is anyhting but "zfs" where we create a ZVOL a raw block device carved out of ZFS Pool.
+This parameter is applicable if fstype is anything but "zfs" where we create a ZVOL a raw block device carved out of ZFS Pool.
 It specifies the block size to use for the zvol.
 The volume size can only be set to a multiple of volblocksize, and cannot be zero.

 allowed values: Any power of 2 from 512 bytes to 128 Kbytes